ChrisAntaki/dom-pool/README.md

 dom-pool
 ========

-Avoid creating & GCing DOM nodes on the fly.
-Let your app focus rendering 60fps.
+Let your app focus on rendering 60fps.
+Avoid creating & GC'ing DOM nodes on the fly.

 ### How to use
 ```js